-What is especially striking and interesting about these results is that despite Bernanke and Gertler focusing only on the inflation and output gap, their policy rule implied the need for rapid tightening such as raising the interest rate from 4 to 8 percent in 1988.
-In response to this, BOJ Deputy Governor Yamaguchi argued at a conference sponsored by the Federal Reserve Bank of Kansas City, in which the simulation results of Bernanke and Gertler (1999) were reported, that "I don't see how a central bank can increase interest to 8% or 10% when we don't have inflation" (Yamaguchi [1999]).
+What is especially striking about these results is that despite Bernanke and Gertler focusing only on the inflation and the output gap, their policy rule implied the need for rapid tightening such as raising the interest rate from 4 to 8 percent in 1988.
+In response to this, BOJ Deputy Governor Yamaguchi argued at a conference sponsored by the Federal Reserve Bank of Kansas City, at which the simulation results of Bernanke and Gertler (1999) were reported, that "I don't see how a central bank can increase interest rates to 8 percent or 10 percent when we don't have inflation" (Yamaguchi [1999a]).

-There are two important points in Yamaguchi's (1999) remarks: One is how to identify inflationary pressure, and the other is, granted that there is inflationary pressure, to what extent should a central bank rapidly increase interest rates or smooth such a rise in interest rates.
+There are two important points in Yamaguchi's (1999a) remarks: one is how to identify inflationary pressure, and the other is-granted that there is inflationary pressure-to what extent should a central bank rapidly increase interest rates or smooth such a rise in interest rates.
 The latter point can be rephrased as, whether led by asset prices or the Taylor rule, what would be the likely interest rate hike range a central bank could rapidly implement without putting too much of a burden on the financial system?
-This issue will be taken up later on when we discuss the relationship between the financial system and monetary policy management, but here we further explore the former issue.
+This issue will be taken up later, when we discuss the relationship between the financial system and monetary policy management, but here we further explore the former issue.